music-encoding/guidelines/_guidelines-v3/02-header/01-headerFileDescription/07-headerSourceDescription.md

 If a source of the file is an unpublished manuscript, it is recommended that the {% include link elem="unpub" %} element be used as the only content of the source's {% include link elem="pubStmt" %} element.
 Other identifying information for the manuscript may be collected in the {% include link elem="notesStmt" %} element, as described in section {% include link id="headerNotesStatement" %}.

-{% include plainExample.html example="examples/header/header-sample047.xml" valid="true" version=page.version %}
+{% include mei example="header/header-sample047.xml" valid="true" %}